 - Add the vegetable broth and bring the mixture to a boil.
 Add the potatoes and the heavy cream and continue to boil until the potatoes soften.

-- Add the salt and pepper along with the corn, and diced chiles.
+- Add the cumin, red chile powder, salt, and pepper along with the corn, and diced chiles.
 Simmer for 5-8 minutes, and add the lime zest, juice, and cilantro.

 - Remove 1/2 cup of the chowder and use a stick blender to puree the remaining chowder.
 Return the 1/2 cup of chowder to the mixture and stir.